Undergraduate Program Information

 - The Information Technology concentration focuses on web development, database management, and network administration.
 It offers courses in client- and server-side web development, visual programming, databases, and system administration.

 The concentrations share a common core of computing courses including discrete math and require a course in probability and statistics.
 Each emphasizes essential technical and professional skills, including written and oral communication, project management, and teamwork.

 Costs, Financial Aid, and Scholarships

-More information on scholarships can be found here, including those designated for College of Business and Technology and Department of Computing students.
-They include ETSU's Honors In Discipline scholarships, which waive tuition for recipients, and community outreach scholarships which waive out-of-state tuition for incoming students.
+Computing majors are encouraged to apply for scholarships offered by the university, the College of Business and Technology, and the Department of Computing.
+They include ETSU's Honors In Discipline scholarships, which waive tuition for recipients, and community outreach scholarships, which waive out-of-state tuition for incoming students.

 Advisement, Inquiries, Applications